Helium0/Books_API/README.md

 You can run collection by Newman via PowerShell CLI.
 For that you need:

 -Node.js  https://nodejs.org/en/download/package-manager.
-After instalation you can open cmd and write command node --version -Install Newman from this command line: -npm install -g newman.
+After instalation you can open cmd and write command node --version

+-Install Newman from this command line: -npm install -g newman.
 After instalation you can write similar command line like below.
 Instead node use newman --version

 Open PowerShell go to directory where you downloaded MyCollection.json and use CLI: newman run .\MyCollection.json

 ![Newman](https://github.com/user-attachments/assets/81895699-9e97-4f98-9e3a-b1f30ca12b08)

-For add an additional report install third-party addon: npm install -g newman-reporter-htmlextra
+To add an additional report install third-party addon: npm install -g newman-reporter-htmlextra

 https://www.npmjs.com/package/newman-reporter-htmlextra

-When command will finish you will get html report looks like this:
+When instalation will finish write newman run .\MyCollection.json -r 'cli,htmlextra' You will get html report looks like this:
 I attached file in to this repository like named: Postman_Books_Library + time_stamp.
 You can download it easily.
 ![Report](https://github.com/user-attachments/assets/0799bef2-e47d-44d3-8395-c62578d2eadb)